hummingbot/hummingbot/documentation/docs/installation/windows.md

 ![Bash for Windows](/assets/img/bash-for-windows.png)

-Once you can run Linux on your computer, you can proceed to either of the following guides to setup and run `hummingbot`:
+Once you can run Linux on your computer, you can proceed to either of the following guides to setup and run Hummingbot:

 - [Install on Linux from source](/installation/linux/)
 - [Install on Linux from Docker](/installation/docker_linux/)